cablehead/levee/docs/ohdotfour.md

 Writing and reading requests and responses are now decoupled from each other.
 An example use case, you could capture all HTTP requests made to your system, and then tee those requests to a service that processes the requests for some sort of analysis.
-It doesn't make sense to have to need to respond, you just want to be able to parse the stream of requests.
+It doesn't make sense to need to respond, you just want to be able to parse the stream of requests.

 Note how in the following example you can work with the HTTP protocol with a paired pipe.
 Using HTTP is independent of establishing a connection.